MatthewBoshears/MBEarthdawnBlog/Adepts/Circle_9/berserker.md

 <br>
 Powers:
 <br>
 Frenzy: If the Troll Berserker has 4 wounds, they gain an additional action, can use the Rally maneuver, and the Great Leap talent.
 If the Troll Berserker has 8 wounds, they lose all control and must only target the last person who dealt a wound to them.
 They gain 2 yards of movement rate per wound while benefitting from Fury.
-They are killed once they no longer benefit from Frenzy after receiving 8 wounds.
+They are immediately killed once they no longer benefit from Fury after receiving 8 wounds or three rounds have passed.
 <br>
 Fury (10)
 <br>